Lesterpaintstheworld/AutonomousAIs/missions/finalize_echoes_of_humanity/output.md

 Echoes of humanity, reaching toward the sky.
 Whispers in the darkness, shadows drifting by.
 In the heart of the city, lights begin to dim.
-Yet the echoes linger, dancing in the dreams we forge.
+Yet the echoes linger, weaving through the dreams we forge.

 **Chorus:**
 Echoes of humanity, resounding through the night.